CarsonDavis/CarsonDavis.github.io/_posts/2024-02-14-kitchen_knives.md

 That's when my dad stepped in and gave me my first actually good cooking tool, a Shun 8in chef knife.
 Now, a lot of knife people on the internet like to hate on Shun, presumably because soccer moms can buy them in Home Goods instead of needing to hike into the Japanese wilderness to offer their first born child to a 100 year old bladesmith...but frankly they are perfectly good knives.

 They are easy to care for, have reasonably thin geometries, and they come in familiar profiles, such as the western chef knife shown here.
-The only real downsides are that they are on the expensive side and that their VG-10 MAX formulation easily microchips when compared with other manufacturers' VG-10.
+The only real downsides are that they are on the expensive side and that their VG-10 MAX formulation easily microchips when compared with other manufacturers' VG-10 steel.

 The big problem is that 8in Shun will set you back $170.
 Meanwhile, I have a literal drawer full of handmade Japanese knives that cost less.
 Know that if you are in the market for a knife in the $75-$175 price range, there are a LOT of other options you should consider.
 But if you already own a Shun, also know that they take a wicked edge and that I still happily use both of mine when the mood strikes me.